-Simmel (1906) defined secret societies as “an interactional unit characterized by the fact that reciprocal relations among its members are governed by the protective function of secrecy” (Simmel, 1906: XX).
-Secret societies are held together because they need to keep a secret.
-And so, secrecy becomes A marker of belonging, and a statement about privilege and status (Parker, 2016).
-The reciprocal relations in secret societies are geared toward protecting the function of secrecy.
-In the criminal organization, gift exchange is principally employed to protect the secret.
-Favors, often involving illegal activities are exchanged to maintain, and strengthens various social bonds – be they cooperative, competitive or antagonistic (Yan, 2012).
-Exchange is a good in itself, a ‘process benefit’.
-Acknowledgement, attention, acceptance, respect, reputation, status, power, intimacy, love, friendship, kinship means a world for people who have been outcasts most of their lives.
-And so, these favors are personalized, because they entail the production of individually, and requires an extraordinary sacrifice on the part of the giver (Pizzetti and Gibbert, 2018).
-In this way, the criminal organizations can better scrutinize the type of people it lets into the organization, control the spread of sensitive information within the organization, and reduce attrition.
-And so, the gift economy that develops has both an interactional and structural logic vital to understanding the formation of social relations in criminal organizations (Meneghini, Campedelli, Calderoni, Comunale, 2021).
-In this constellation, gifts range from artefacts to unreciprocated favors such as: ‘putting oneself at the disposition of someone else’ (Pipyrou, 2014).
-These are embedded in a “socio-emotional” economy that forms an ‘emotional trading system’ where a highly personalized display of kindness is carefully dispensed (once bestowed upon others, it implies an endorsement of their character and capabilities, as well as their inclusion within the community).
-And so, the type of gifting we focus on are ones that masquerade as ‘free gifts’ – ones that are supposedly given to communicate regard or care, but in effect are replete with entailments, however subtle and hidden.
-These gifting practices both create and deny connection; facilitate and prevent the flow of substance, and the knowledge with which it is invested (Graeber, 2010).
-Name, prestige, honor, and superiority shape the expectation of gifting and the norms of reciprocity it incurs.
-These economies are formed and sustained not only for the accumulation of wealth, but primarily for the creation and destruction of human beings (Graeber, 2010).
-Hence, we must first understand what sort of credits and debits, do people in these organizations accumulate, and what does it entitle them to?
+Simmel defines secret societies as “an interactional unit characterized by the fact that reciprocal relations among its members are governed by the protective function of secrecy” (1906, p.
+XX).
+Secret societies are held together precisely because they need to keep a secret, so secrecy becomes an indicator of belonging and a statement about privilege and status (Parker, 2016).
+Reciprocal relations within secret societies are geared toward protecting the function of secrecy.
+In a criminal organization, gift exchange is employed principally to protect secrets.
+Favors, often involving illegal activities, are exchanged to maintain and strengthen various types of social bonds – cooperative, competitive, or antagonistic (Yan, 2012).
+Exchange is a good in itself, a “process benefit.”
+Acknowledgement, attention, acceptance, respect, reputation, status, power, intimacy, love, friendship, and kinship mean everything to people who have been outcasts most of their lives.
+These favors are therefore personalized because they involve the expression of individuality and require an extraordinary sacrifice on the part of the giver (Pizzetti & Gibbert, 2018).
+In this way, criminal organizations can better scrutinize the type of people they accept, control the internal distribution of sensitive information, and reduce attrition.
+The gift economy that develops has thus both an interactional and structural logic that is vital to understand with respect to the formation of social relations in criminal organizations (Meneghini et al., 2021).
+Gifts range from artifacts to unreciprocated favors, such as “putting oneself at the disposition of someone else” (Pipyrou, 2014).
+These are embedded in a “socio-emotional” economy that forms an “emotional trading system,” whereby a highly personalized display of kindness is carefully dispensed.
+Once bestowed upon others, it implies an endorsement of their character and capabilities, as well as their inclusion within the community.
+Consequently, we are focusing on the type of gifting that masquerades as the bestowal of “free gifts” ostensibly given to communicate esteem or care but, in fact, implicitly demand numerous obligations, even if subtle and covert.
+These gifting practices have an innate duality; they both create and deny connection, and facilitate and prevent the flow of its intrinsic knowledge (Graeber, 2010).
+Name, prestige, honor, and rank shape expectations from gifting and the norms of reciprocity it entails.
+These economies are formed and sustained not only for the accumulation of wealth, but even more importantly, for the creation and destruction of human beings (Graeber, 2010).
+Given these important functions, we must first understand what sort of credits and debits people in these organizations accumulate and to what do they entitle or oblige them.

-While criminal organizations are usually associated with violence and coercion as a means of governance, little scholarly attention has been awarded to gift exchange as a means of governance (Pipyrou, 2014).
-This study focuses on gift exchange as means for creating a dormant potentiality for eliciting durable cooperation between partners, recruits and even rivals operating in a risky environment.
-We revisit Mauss’s discussion on gift exchange to understand how gifting shapes the social fiber of the organization.
-We combine the tents of Mauss’s exchange theory and Symbolic Interaction theory to envelope how a sympathy economy is created and maintained, and how individuals negotiate their position within this economy.
-We argue that practices of gift giving and bestowing favors create both entailments, and debts that allow the smooth running of the organization in a highly turbulent environment.
+While violence and coercion are usually associated with means of governance in criminal organizations, little scholarly attention has been given to gift exchange as another means of such governance (Pipyrou, 2014).
+This study focuses on gift exchange as means for creating a latent potential for eliciting durable cooperation between partners, recruits, and even rivals operating in a risky environment.
+We review Mauss’s discussion on gift exchange to understand how gifting shapes the social fiber of the organization.
+To comprehensively understand how a sympathy economy is created and maintained and how individuals negotiate their position within it, we combine the tenets of Mauss’s exchange theory and symbolic interaction theory.
+We argue that practices of gift giving and bestowing favors create both entailments and debts that facilitate the smooth running of the organization operating in a highly turbulent environment.